SUNCAT-Center/catmap/docs/source/tutorials/creating_a_microkinetic_model.rst

     species_definitions['s'] = {'site_names': ['111'], 'total':1} #define the sites

-This line tells the code that anything with '111' in the "site\_name" column of the input file has energetics associated with an "s" site.
+This line tells the code that anything with ":code:`111`" in the ":code:`site_name`" column of the input file has energetics associated with an "s" site.
-This is a list because we might want to include multiple site\_names as a single site type; for example, if we designated some sites as "fcc" and some as "ontop", but both were on the (111) surface we might instead
+This is a list because we might want to include multiple site\_names as a single site type; for example, if we designated some sites as ":code:`fcc`" and some as ":code:`ontop`", but both were on the (111) surface we might instead
-use: 'site\_name':['fcc','ontop'].
+use: ":code:`site_name:['fcc','ontop']`".

 We also need to tell the model where to store the output.
 By default it will create a data.pkl file which contains all the large outputs (those which would take more than 100 lines to represent with text).
-Lets make it store things in CO\_oxidation.pkl instead.
+Lets make it store things in :code:`CO_oxidation.pkl` instead.

 .. code:: python